George Walter: Arrest

 After being defeated, Walter was convicted of allegedly selling metal illegally to the Antiguan government.
 He was imprisoned for three months whilst his rivals came up with a case against him.
 It was successfully appealed to the West Indies Court of Appeal, which ruled it groundless.

 Personal life

-He was married to Lady Hyacinth Walter, a former teacher and principal of the Antigua Girls' High School, who contested the All Saints seat in 1980 on behalf of her husband, narrowly losing to then ALP member of Parliament Hilroy Humphreys by nine votes.
+He was married to Lady Hyacinth Walter, a former teacher and principal of the Antigua Girls' School, who contested the All Saints seat in 1980 on behalf of her husband, narrowly losing to then ALP member of Parliament Hilroy Humphreys by nine votes.

-They had five children Sharon, Paul, Senator Gregory Walter and Vaughn Walter.
+They had four children Sharon Walter, Paul Walter, Senator Gregory Walter and Vaughn Walter.

 George Walter died on 4 March 2008, aged 79, in St. John's.
 His cause of death was stated by his younger brother Selvyn to be a heart attack.
 George Walter had been hospitalised for about a week.

 In 2008, he was posthumously made a Knight of the Order of the National Hero (KNH) by his native country Antigua and Barbuda, becoming the country's fifth national hero.